 If you are working with a tight budget, here are a few ways to save money on a toilet flange replacement:

-- Do it yourself.
-If you are comfortable with basic plumbing tasks and have the necessary tools, buy the parts and learn how to fix a leaky toilet yourself.
+- Do it yourself (DIY) repair: If you are comfortable with basic plumbing tasks and have the necessary tools, you can buy the parts and learn how to fix a leaky toilet yourself.

 Here’s how to decide between tackling toilet flange replacement yourself or calling a professional plumber.

-If you are confident in your ability to install a new toilet, you should be able to replace a toilet flange with no problem.
+If you are confident in your ability to install a new toilet, you can likely replace a toilet flange with no problem.
 Many repair steps are the same.
 You will have to shut off and disconnect the water supply line, empty the bowl and toilet tank, remove the bolts that secure the base of the toilet to the floor, and gently break the seal.

 Once you have set aside the existing toilet, replacing the toilet flange is usually an easy task.
-Materials for this project are generally inexpensive, and you will save money on labor costs.
+Materials for this project are generally inexpensive, and you can save money on labor costs with a DIY repair.
 However, replacing the toilet flange could take several hours, and you may remove your old toilet to discover that the problem is more complex than anticipated.
+In fact, you might decide that a complete toilet replacement is in order.

-Calling a local plumber or handyman can be worth the extra $150 you might save by handling this home improvement project yourself.
+Some homeowners may find calling a local plumber or handyman worth the extra $150 you might save by handling this home improvement project yourself.
 Professional plumbers have the tools and expertise to accurately diagnose your toilet’s problem and fix it efficiently.
-They will know whether your job requires a permit and may offer a warranty on their work.
-If the problem turns out to be larger than a leaky flange, you will be happy you hired a professional.
+Plumbers will know whether your job requires a permit and may offer a warranty on their work.
+If the problem ends up being larger than a leaky flange, you can benefit from having hired a professional.

-If you have a home warranty, find out what it covers and how to file a claim.
+Hiring a plumber can vary depending on the resources available to you.
+If you have a home warranty, find out what your plan covers and how to file a claim.
 Home warranties often cover many plumbing issues, and filing a claim will save you the hassle of finding a plumber.

 Ask friends and family for recommendations if you don’t have a home warranty.
 Browse online reviews and request quotes from a few reputable plumbers.
-Ask each how soon they will be available and whether they offer warranties or guarantees.
+Ask each plumber about availability and whether they offer warranties or guarantees.
 The choice of who to hire often comes down to availability and pricing.

 Ensure that any plumber you hire is properly licensed and insured in your state.